 - ‘My love for you is like a truck and would you like to making fuck?’

-- Ask if someone would like to interact with you a little before speaking to them in a baby voice.
+- Ask if someone would like to interact with a Little before speaking to them in a baby voice.

 Examples of giving consent: